Test in production without watermarks.

 barcode.drawBarcode(stream)

-IronBarcode and BarcodeLib allow us to recognize barcodes from different image formats and the types to which they belong.
-Let's take a more detailed look.
+IronBarcode and BarcodeLib allow us to recognize barcodes from different image formats and types.
+Here’s how to do it.

 BarcodeResult QRResult = BarcodeReader.QuicklyReadOneBarcode("MyBarCode.jpg");